-General Remarks and Stipulations Planning: The following buildings are Listed:
+General Remarks & Stipulations

+Planning - The following buildings are Listed:-
-Isfield Place - Grade II

-The Oast House to the east of

-Isfield Place - Grade II

-Stable and Gateway to the north

-of Isfield Place Butler's Cottage,

-archway and Chapel Flat - Grade II
+Isfield Place - Grade II\ The Oast House to the east of Isfield Place - Grade II Stable and Gateway to the north of Isfield Place Butler's Cottage, archway and Chapel Flat - Grade II

-Sussex Barn - Grade II

-Basic Payment: The Basic Payment for the current year will be retained by the Vendors.
-The Vendors will use their reasonable endeavours to support the transfer any Basic Payment entitlements to the Purchaser with effect from the date of completion.
+Single Farm Payment - The Single Farm Payment for the current year will be retained by the Vendors.
+The Vendors will use their reasonable endeavours to support the transfer of any further Single Farm Payment entitlement to the Purchaser with effect from the date of completion.
 The Purchaser will indemnify the seller in respects of all action, costs, claims and demands in respect of any failure on the part of the Purchaser to comply with cross compliance requirements in respect of the current year.

-Tenure and Possession:

-The freehold of the Estate is being offered for sale, with vacant possession on completion.
+Tenure and Possession - The freehold of the Estate is being offered for sale, with vacant possession on completion subject to the following licence: West bank of River Ouse - Annual Fishing licence.